This information explains what to do at home if you have or might have COVID-19.Back to top

 Follow the instructions in this section to help keep COVID-19 from spreading to people in your home and community.

-- If you’re waiting for your COVID-19 test results and have symptoms, follow these instructions until:
+- If you have COVID-19 symptoms and are waiting for your test results, follow these instructions until:

 - You get your test results and they’re negative.
 If you had a rapid test and get a negative result, get a PCR test to check your results.
 Keep following these instructions until you get a negative PCR test result.

-- If you’re waiting for your COVID-19 test results and don’t have symptoms, follow these instructions until:
+- If you don’t have COVID-19 symptoms and are waiting for your test results, follow these instructions until:

 - You get your test results and they’re negative.